fbpx

 • Omegaven-treated patients experienced improvement in liver function parameters2

-• Direct or conjugated bilirubin levels are effectively lowered1,2
+• Direct or conjugated bilirubin levels are lowered1,2

 • Contains EPA and DHA